bertomartin/git-recipes/content/03-object-database.md

 ## Adding another commit and understanding Git history

 We have seen the basic building blocks of the Git object database, but we have not yet seen how commits relate to each other to form a timeline of your project.
-We have seen how our commits record a snapshot of our project at a given point in time; now let's what happens when we have multiple commits.
+We have seen how our commits record a snapshot of our project at a given point in time; now let's see what happens when we have multiple commits.

 In our project directory, let's add another URL to our impressively growing database of shortened URLs: